 How popular is the baby name Lake in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Lake and check out all the blog posts that mention the name Lake.
+Plus, check out all the blog posts that mention the name Lake.

 The U.S. National Park Service has a birthday coming up!